 Because of the winter weve had, it will probably be at least another two weeks before we can start cleaning up because theres still a good amount of snow in the woods, Mr. Akins said.
 Its going to take a weeks worth of work.

-Mr. Akins, of Canton, has been biking for 20 years.
-He said that within the last year the club has become a nonprofit organization, elected officials and established bylaws, including its mission to create, enhance and preserve great trail experiences for mountain bikers in St. Lawrence County.
+Mr. Akins, Canton, said that within the last year the club has become a nonprofit organization, elected officials and established bylaws, including its mission to create, enhance and preserve great trail experiences for mountain bikers in St. Lawrence County.

 The clubs main long-term goal is to make St. Lawrence County a mountain bike destination, he said.

-Short term, he said the club would like to hold off on building new trails and focus on improving the quality of existing trails by removing rough sections and bringing them to a beginner-intermediate level of terrain.
+Short-term, he said the club would like to hold off building new trails and focus on improving the quality of existing trails by removing rough sections and bringing them to a beginner-intermediate level of terrain.

 Mr. Akins said the club wont have organize cleanup days but will schedule work days toward the end of May to work on projects members started last year, including bridge construction, putting up trail markers and signs and trail construction.

 If it stays warm, I would say most of our trails will be ready to go by May 1, he said.

 Mr. Akins said people who want to join can email him at firstname.lastname@example.org or fill out a membership application which will be available on the website SLMBA.org within the next few days.
 An adult membership costs $30 and a family membership for two or more people costs $50.